Fahim9083/COIT20246-Journal-Fahim-Hasan/week02.md

 ## Task 5 - Complete Week 1 Tutorial

-I went over my Week 1 journal to make sure I had finished all of the assignments.
-Additionally, I verified that my Knowledge Test screenshot and Week 1 journal entry were part of my GitHub repository.
+I reviewed my Week 1 journal to be sure I had completed every task.
+I also confirmed that my Week 1 diary post and Knowledge Test screenshot were included in my GitHub repository.

-I have now completed the Week 1 and Week 2 tutorial activities.
+I've finished the lesson exercises for Weeks 1 and 2.